ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

 i created 3 groups of cams that work with this app, but only group 1 has full functionality.

 1) F19828P, F19828P V2, F19928P, R2, F19821W V2
-   cams that are PTZ and with infrared light controlled with type 2 CGI commands
+   cams that are PTZ and with infrared light
 2) C1, C1 V3
    no PTZ cams with infrared
 3) C1 lite
    no PTZ cams without infrared

+not all foscam cameras use the same CGI commands. there are 2 kinds of CGI. the older cams that use the old CGI are not supported by this app.
-if your cam isnt here it can still work, but i dont know the type. to check if your cam is from group 1 give this url in your browser:
+if your cam isnt here it can still work, but i dont know the type. to check if your cam is working with this app, give this url in your browser:

    http://CAM_IP:CAM_POORT/cgi-bin/CGIProxy.fcgi?cmd=getDevState&usr=YOUR_USER_NAME&pwd=YOUR_PWD